elotl/milpa-apps/dashboard/README.md

 The Milpa Dashboard is a web UI that allows users to view the cloud costs associated with a Milpa cluster and also view the resources running on the cluster.

 ## Running the Dashboard
-Download the dashboard manifest from github and use milpactl to create the dashboard.
+Download the dashboard manifest from github and use `milpactl create` to run the dashboard on the cluster.

 ```
 $ wget https://raw.githubusercontent.com/elotl/milpa-apps/master/dashboard/manifests/dashboard.yml